 Kristin Ashford PhD, WHNP-BC, FAAN

-Professor and Associate Dean of Undergraduate Faculty & Interprofessional Education Affairs
+Associate Dean of Undergraduate Faculty & Interprofessional Education Affairs and Good Samaritan Professor for Community Nursing

 Dr. Kristin Ashford received her BSN from Washburn University, Topeka, Kan., and a master's degree in nursing from the University of Louisville.
 She received her PhD in nursing from the University of Kentucky in 2007.
 Dr. Ashford is a Professor, Women’s Health Nurse Practitioner, and researcher at the University of Kentucky, College of Nursing, and a Fellow in the American Academy of Nursing.
 Dr. Ashford severs as the Associate Dean of Undergraduate Faculty and Interprofessional Education, while also serving as the Director of the Perinatal Research and Wellness Center.
 The majority of her studies exclusivity focus on improving health for pregnant and postpartum women with addiction, primarily tobacco, electronic cigarette and opioid use disorder.
 She is an internationally known nursing expert in the field of perinatal tobacco use, immune response research, and preterm birth (PTB).
 She has developed a trimester-specific bio-maker data collection approach that has gained national recognition in multiple disciplines (nursing, maternal-fetal-medicine, addiction medicine, dentistry).
 She has created a data-base of over 1000 pregnant and parenting women including prospectively collected demographic, psychosocial and immune markers in four biological media.
 This breathe of data is being used to develop a novel bio-behavioral PTB-risk assessment that will inform early interventions for at-risk women.